-Welcome to the ECLEPs website.
+Welcome to the Enriched Clinical Learning Environments through Partnerships in LTC (ECLEPS) site.
 This site provides numerous resources for faculty in nursing education programs and for community-based residential care organizations.
 We appreciate your interest in ECLEPs and invite you to use any of the materials provided here.

 Thank you for your interest,

 Juliana Cartwright, Ph.D., RN Project Director (2008 - 2018)

 - Tiffany Allen, Project Manager (2008 - 2012)

 - Kate Maresh, Project Manager (2016 - 2018)